Pay My Bill

 If your child lives in Washington, Alaska, Montana or Idaho and is currently enrolled in a Medicaid plan, then all medically necessary services are fully covered.
 You will not receive bills.

 If you have been approved for 100% coverage from Seattle Children’s Financial Assistance, you will not receive bills.
-If you have a sliding-scale financial assistance plan, you will receive reduced bills.
+If you have a partial financial assistance plan, you will receive reduced bills.

 In most cases, you will receive one bill from Seattle Children’s for medical services.
 If your child sees a mental health or dental provider, you will receive a separate bill for these.
 This means you may get more than one statement for the same date of care.
 These bills will include provider fees and applicable facility fees.
 See Clinic and Urgent Care Facility Charges (PDF) for more information.